ruhee/ruhee.github.io/_posts/2017-12-29-year-in-review.md

 Some other cool things that happened:
 - Celebrated my first anniversary at [TWG](http://twg.io)!
-- Played 38 shows with [Good Enough Live Karaoke](http://www.goodenoughlivekaraoke.com), on tenor sax, baritone sax, flute, vocals, keyboards (including 8 shows as the primary keyboard player), guitar, and very occasionally bass.
+- Played 38 shows with a live karaoke band, on tenor sax, baritone sax, flute, vocals, keyboards (including 8 shows as the primary keyboard player), guitar, and very occasionally bass.
 - Shipped code at work in Angular, Rails, React, and C#!
 - Decided to try guitar again; [bought a guitar](https://www.instagram.com/p/BSeys2zAyRq/); [started a band](http://twitter.com/weakhandsband); [booked a show](https://www.facebook.com/events/1935926319953402/) with that band.
 - Sold out my favourite venue, the Dakota Tavern, with [Shrinehouse](https://www.facebook.com/shrinehouseband/).
 Twice!